Mexican Uber driver in US illegally charged with four rapes

 A California Uber driver living in the country illegally has been charged with raping, assaulting and robbing at least four young women.

 Alfonso Alarcon-Nunez, 39, faces 10 criminal charges, including forcible rape, rape of an intoxicated victim, oral copulation of an intoxicated victim and first degree burglary.
-He was arrested at his home in Santa Maria on Wednesday.
+He pleaded not guilty to all 10 counts Monday and was being held on $1.4 million bail.

 San Luis Obispo County District Attorney Dan Dow said Alarcon-Nunez was not always driving for Uber when he picked up those women but added that the alleged crimes show that the company should improve its driver screening process.